halil-tosun/azerbaijan-dairy-postconflict-recovery/README.md

 If you use this replication package, please cite the Zenodo archive:

-> Tosun, H. (2026). *Understanding Post-conflict Agricultural Systems Recovery: An Integrated Efficiency, Productivity and Policy Analysis of Azerbaijan's Dairy Sector – Replication Package*.
+> Tosun, H. (2026). *Technical Efficiency, Productivity Growth, and the Effects of Territorial Reintegration: Evidence from Azerbaijan's Dairy Sector, 2000–2024 – Replication Package*.
 Zenodo. https://doi.org/10.5281/zenodo.21380280

 ---